-The former estimate of 100,000 for the Northwest and Central European wintering population (as given in the first edition of Waterfowl Population Estimates) has been revised upwards to 125,000 with the discovery of much larger numbers of wintering birds in the Baltic than was formerly supposed (Pihl & Laursen, 1996).
-The population in East Greenland, Iceland, Britain and Ireland has been estimated at 15,000-25,000 birds, on the basis of recent estimates of breeding populations (Scott & Rose, 1996).
+The former estimate of 100,000 for the Northwest and Central European wintering population (as given in the first edition of Waterfowl Population Estimates) has been revised upwards to 145,000 with the discovery of much larger numbers of wintering birds in the Baltic than was formerly supposed (Pihl & Laursen, 1996).
+The new figure includes an estimate of 15,000-25,000 in East Greenland, Iceland, Britain and Ireland, based on recent estimates of breeding populations (Scott & Rose, 1996).
 The European breeding population is estimated at 65,000-95,000 pairs (Hagemeijer & Blair, 1997).
-This suggests a total European population of 195,000-285,000 birds, which is somewhat higher than the estimate of 190,000-200,000 derived from midwinter counts, especially as the latter includes some thousands of birds from East Greenland.
+This suggests a total European population of 195,000-285,000 birds, which is somewhat higher than the estimate of 195,000 derived from mid-winter counts, especially as the latter includes some thousands of birds from East Greenland.
 The most likely explanation for the discrepancy is that the winter counts are too low.